CertNova

 RTO

-Recovery Time Objective, the target duration to restore service after disruption.
+Recovery Time Objective is the maximum acceptable time to restore service after an outage.

 Read full term ->